sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.x to 3.x
 =======================

+### Commands

+Command classes were updated to inherit from `Command` instead of deprecated `ContainerAwareCommand`.
+Direct access to container will no longer be possible.
+Services that were retrieved from the DIC MUST be injected instead.

 ### SonataEasyExtends is deprecated

 Registering `SonataEasyExtendsBundle` bundle is deprecated, it SHOULD NOT be registered.